e-m-wilson/SNOW/Week_1/001-SDLC/LNSDLC.md

   - Assigning story points and time estimates accurately is something takes practice
     - We need experience to gain a solid understanding of story difficulty, so we shouldn’t be discouraged if our initial attempts aren’t completely accurate
     - Even though our estimates may not be perfect, they’ll still be valuable for us because they’ll give us a better idea of which tasks and requirements have certain difficulties, so that we’ll able to plan future sprints

-## Beneficial Waterfall Situations

-- Waterfall is still used situations that have a strict deadline for a release date and strict budgetary constraints
-  - e.g. government agencies/departments that are under pressure from legislators to stick to an allocated budget and fulfill requests within a set time frame